Back to Blog

 12 min read

-Key takeaway: SR&ED pre-claim approval lets you ask the CRA whether your planned R&D meets the program's requirements before you incur significant costs, and a claim built only from pre-approved projects gets a faster, expenditure-only review, targeted at 90 days.
+Key takeaway: SR&ED pre-claim approval lets you ask the CRA whether your planned R&D meets the program's requirements before you incur significant costs — a formal determination, delivered within eight weeks of a complete application, that you can build a claim on.
 Live since April 1, 2026, the process removes the biggest psychological blocker in the program: filing a claim and waiting to find out if the CRA agrees your work counts.
 If your company has under $25 million in gross income and the project hasn't been claimed before, this option is on the table right now.

 The oldest complaint about SR&ED is uncertainty.
 You do the work, spend the money, file the claim, and only then learn whether the CRA thinks your project qualifies.
 For a first-time claimant, that sequence feels like betting six figures on someone else's judgment call.